We are talking about a protein produced by osteoblasts during bone formation.

-Active osteocalcin signaling could indicate bone strength and health, which along with many other fitness markers in the body can contribute to fertility.
-From an evolutionary perspective, this would favor healthy and strong individuals to generate offspring.
+Active osteocalcin signaling could indicate bone strength and health, which can contribute to fertility along with many other fitness markers in the body.
+This would favor healthy and robust individuals to generate offspring from an evolutionary perspective.

 Osteocalcin in optimal adaptation to exercise

-Since osteocalcin has been reported to regulate glucose metabolism, which provides energy to muscles during exercise, it may be involved in communication between these two tissues.
+Since osteocalcin has been reported to regulate glucose metabolism, which provides muscle energy during exercise, it may be involved in communication between these two tissues.

-This suggests that osteocalcin and its receptor may be a promising target for combating age-related decline in muscle strength or for alleviating muscle disease.
+This suggests that osteocalcin and its receptor may be a promising target for combating the age-related decline in muscle strength or alleviating muscle disease.

 Considering that this role of osteocalcin has been reported only very recently, further clinical studies are needed to draw definitive conclusions on possible therapeutic applications in bone-muscle communication.